-- (i) 5 working days from the date of the non-referral decision letter, for a summary only offence; - (ii) 20 working days from the date of the non-referral decision letter, for an indictable offence.
+- (i) five working days from the date of the non-referral decision letter, for a summary-only offence (Summary-only offences are criminal offences of low severity and include most driving offences and common assault.
+They can only be tried in the magistrates' court.) - (ii) 20 working days from the date of the non-referral decision letter, for an indictable offence.
+(An indictable offence is a criminal offence of greater severity.)

-The draft policy also stated that a review should be completed, wherever possible, within 20 working days of the date that it is requested.
+The draft policy also stated that a review should be completed, wherever possible, within 20 working days of the date that it was requested.